ninadpchaudhari/JUnit-Assignment-rev22/README.md

 **Upload Results** Copy the code coverage report and attach the same with your submission.

-## Task 2:  Create Test case that *fails* revealing the underlying fault
+### Task 2:  Create Test case that *fails* revealing the underlying fault
 Write a test case which exercises the program to find the fault in the dequeue method.
 Bug : The class does not throw an exception when dequeue function is called on an empty queue.
 Remember the intended behaviour of the dequeue method in a queue data-structure is throw an exception if it is called on a queue is empty.
 You find the problem is that: someone commented a part of your code (Line 147 & 148) after you pushed the same.

-**Task 2**:
-> Note: after writing this test case,
+**Note** after writing this test case:

 > mvn test

-> will state that one of your test case is failing
+will state that one of your test case is failing

 Hint : Your test case would expect a NoSuchElementException, but that is not thrown hence this test case will make your mvn test fail, and this the expected behaviour.